 Resource Teachers: Learning and Behaviour Study Award

-- your cluster lead school a contribution towards your travel and accommodation to the block courses
+- a contribution towards your travel and accommodation to attend the block courses (paid to your cluster lead school)

-- your course provider the full amount of your domestic tuition fees.
+- the full amount of your domestic tuition fees (paid to Massey University).

 Who is eligible for this study award

 To be eligible for this award, you must:

 - have support from the lead school/cluster manager to study for the diploma

 - hold a relevant professional qualification such as a Bachelor of Early Childhood Education or an equivalent qualification.
 This means an overseas qualification assessed as being equivalent to a relevant New Zealand qualification by the New Zealand Psychologists Board or the Education Council of Aotearoa New Zealand.
 If you are unsure about whether you have an equivalent qualification, contact Massey University

 - be a New Zealand citizen or have rights to reside and work in New Zealand indefinitely or permanently.